KakkoiDev/xai-chat/README.md

 - Change frequency penalty: Number between -2.0 and 2.0.
 Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model's likelihood to repeat the same line verbatim.
 - Change presence penalty: Number between -2.0 and 2.0.
 Positive values penalize new tokens that are similar to tokens earlier in the text, decreasing the model's likelihood to repeat the same line verbatim.
 - Change top p: An alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.
 So 0.1 means only the tokens comprising the top 10% probability mass are considered.
 It is generally recommended to alter this or `temperature` but not both.
+- Show tokens: Show the number of tokens in each message.
+- Show cost: Show the cost of each message.

+## Todo

+- [ ] Add a button to copy the chat history to clipboard
+- [ ] Add a button to download the chat history as a markdown file
+- [ ] Add a button to upload a markdown file to continue the chat
+- [ ] Abort request
+- [ ] Use marked to format user and system messages (make new line with only 1 `\n`)
+- [ ] make input a div with `contenteditable` attribute with [Ctrl+Shift] to create a new line
+- [ ] add simple project bundler
+- [x] show token usage
+- [ ] refactor `x-date`
+- [ ] add demo gif for each feature
+- [ ] add a stack section
+- [ ] add resources section